codepath/android_guides/Extended-ActionBar-Guide.md

 }
 ```

+#### Compile-time Configuration

-Next, specify the logical parent of an activity in the manifest:
+To specify the "up" activity at compile-time we can set the logical parent of an activity in the `AndroidManifest.xml`:

 ```xml
 <activity